MarciaBM/Sorting_Memories/README.md

-# Script - Photos organizeFiles.OrganizerClass
+# Sorting Memories

 [![Downloads](https://img.shields.io/github/downloads/MarciaBM/script-photos/total)]()
 [![Languages](https://img.shields.io/github/languages/top/MarciaBM/script-photos)]()

 This is a program made with **Java** to help you organize your messy folder of pictures and videos.
-Developed for the **Linux** and **MacOS** operating systems.
-You can run it on **Windows** but will only work for images, videos features will be disable.
+Developed for the **Linux**, **Windows** and **MacOS** operating systems.

+It has three features:
+  .
+Delete empty sub-folders
-It will automatically delete empty sub-folders and will recursevily detect if you have duplicated photos.
-Then you will be able to choose wich ones you want to keep and wich ones you don't.
+  .
+Recursevily detect if you have duplicated photos.
+You will be able to choose wich ones you want to keep and wich ones you don't.
 Also you will be able to choose the percentage of equality of the photos you want the program to detect.
 About the videos, for now it will only detect duplicated videos with 100% match of equality.

-Later, we intend that the software will be able to organize your photos by year, using the date the photo was taken, if available.
+  .
+Organize your files by year, using the date the photo was taken, but keeps them organized like you did.

 Pre-Requisites
 ------------------